 Fourteen percent of Flemish technology start-ups move to the United States.
 New York is pre-eminently a popular destination, says Sven de Vocht, director of services at Voka (Chamber of Commerce Antwerp-Waasland).
 “The start-up ecosystem in New York is growing fast, and the tech sector there is worth over 147 billion dollars.
 This puts the city in the top three of the best tech environments in the world.
 It is the perfect base for Flemish start-ups to conquer the American market and raise investment capital.”
-In order to help tech start and scale-ups move to the other side of the ocean, Voka is launching the ‘Voka [email protected] York’ in May, the organisation announced in a press release.
+In order to help tech start and scale-ups move to the other side of the ocean, Voka is launching the ‘Voka Tech@venture-New York’ in May, the organisation announced in a press release.

 Practice, practice, practice